SCAI-Data-Visualization/AR-Data-Visualization/README.md

 &emsp; 2. `git commit` <br />
 &emsp; 3.
 VIM text editor will open in terminal, press `i` to insert and type commit message, then hit "esc" and type `:wq` to save and quit. <br />
 &emsp; 4. `git push` <br />

-## How to Open
-In Unity, open the `unity-AR-visualization` folder as your project.
-For VS, open the folder which holds the entire repository.